truist/reveal.js/thailand.md

 (August is the best time to go to Thailand!)

-And I had some really great conversations with him about life, money, and choosing to live simply and quietly on an island far away from the world 😁
+And I had some really great conversations with my instructor about life, money, and choosing to live simply and minimalistically on an island far away from the world 😁

-(Oh, and I did all my dives, and passed all my tests, and now I'm a certified Scuba Open Water diver!)
+(Oh, and I did all my dives, and passed all my tests,
+and now I'm a certified scuba Open Water diver!)

 <!-- .slide: data-background="photos/10-return/IMG_2042.jpeg" -->